 2. You will use the wizard to create the first entry in the OpenVMS Management Domain.
-Click Yes, then click Next, as shown.
+Select Yes, and then click Next, as shown.

 3. Select OpenVMS Cluster or OpenVMS system.
-If you have both OpenVMS Cluster systems and nonclustered nodes in your environment, you can choose either one.
-To get started, you might find it convenient to make the display name the cluster or node name, as shown in the example below.
+If you have both OpenVMS Cluster systems and non-clustered nodes in your environment, you can choose either one.
+To get started, you will find it convenient to make the Display name the cluster or node name, as shown in the example.